 Bromo Sunrise Tour

-Bromo is an extremely popular tourist destination and Penanjakan gets busy for sunrise.
+Bromo is an extremely popular tourist destination and Sunrise Viewpoint (usually Penanjakan or KingKong Hill) gets busy for sunrise.
 If you have the chance I’d advise visiting on weekdays when the crowds are smaller.
 I personally think it makes for a nicer experience.
 By the way, remember to bring along some warm clothes, as it gets very cold on the viewpoint.
 If it’s windy it can also get really cold.

 When those first rays of sunshine rise over the hills all those thoughts about the hassle of waking up early fall away.
 The view as the rays of sun stretch slowly over the valley floor is really special.
 It’s also a photographers dream, because the landscape around Bromo offers some of the best views in Indonesia.
 The other great thing about sunrise is that you instantly start to warm up.
 Believe me, you’ll appreciate it.

 After you’ve watched the sun rise over Bromo it’s time to experience the volcano up close.
-It’s a 15-minute drive from Penanjakan to Bromo volcano.
-You’ll get dropped off on the dusty valley floor and will need to make the 10-minute walk along the valley to the base of Bromo.
+It’s a 20-minute drive from sunrise viewpoint to Bromo volcano.
+You’ll get dropped off on the dusty valley floor and will need to make the 20-minute walk along the valley to the base of Bromo.

-It’s nice to walk around and get some fresh air.
+It’s nice to walk around and get some fresh air (you can also have the option to ride a horse–with additional cost).
 As you cross the valley you’ll notice that Bromo is a landscape of contrasts.
 There are the flat and dusty plateau that looks like a moonscape and green hills covered in thick grass and trees.

 Unlike most volcanoes in Indonesia, the climb to the rim of Bromo is actually very easy.
 It’s probably a 100-meter climb, if that.
 There are stairs cut into the side of the volcano, so you don’t have to worry about tripping over stones.